Please note that the printed version of this page will include opening times and other useful information for each property/event.

-Trinity Road, Aston, Birmingham, West Midlands, B6 6JD
+Aston Parish Church, Witton Lane, Aston, Birmingham, West Midlands, B6 6QA

-Victoria Square, Colmore Row and Waterloo Street (corner of), Birmingham, West Midlands, B1 1BB
+Victoria Square, Colmore Row, Waterloo Street, Birmingham, West Midlands, B1 1BB

-From chocolate, custard, cars, buttons, whistles and bangles to the best in the world for science, medicine, education and art , Birmingham has it all.
-A live guided exciting adventure through the UK's second city, the Brummagem tour takes you to the commercial heart of the city and includes the major buildings of architectural interest.
+A live guided exciting adventure on the Big Brum Open Top Buz through the UK's second city, the Brummagem tour takes you to the commercial heart of the city and includes the major buildings of architectural interest.
 Following the road to the unique Jewellery Quarter which really emphasises why Birmingham was known as the city of a thousand trades in Victorian times we then travel along Broad Street, the Golden Mile with the Golden Boys.
 Picking up the highway to Edgbaston, home to the manufacturers of the city and the international cricket ground we link up with the Tolkien trail and the world famous Cardinal Newman Oratory.
 Entering the city from the East side we get the full panoramic view of St Martin's Parish Church and the new state of the art Bullring shopping complex with the iconic building of Selfridges.

 Directions: Lamp post with sign next to the Council House, Victoria Square on the corner of Colmore Row and Waterloo Street - very near Starbucks.

 65 Linden Road, Bournville, Birmingham, West Midlands, B30 1JT